Pack Creation

 and not define compiler:

-node of the available toolchain is added when the Example is loaded into the IDE.
+node is added when the Example is loaded into the IDE.

 When minimum pack versions are specified, the semantic versioning of packs should ensure that newer pack versions work also.
 As the *.cbuild-pack.yml

-file multiple related projects that for example cover different aspects of a peripheral or middleware.
-For such Examples it is not required to store the *.cbuild-set.yml
+file that, for example, cover different aspects of peripheral or middleware.
+For such Examples, it is not required to store the *.cbuild-set.yml

 file as the tools select the first target-type